ivotron/quiho-popper/paper/paper.md

 performance in MariaDB, with respect to previous version 5.5.58.
 If we take the development timeline and invert it, we can treat 5.5.58 as if it was a "new" revision that introduces a performance regression.
-To show that this can be captured with FGRUPs, we use `mysqlslap` again and run the `load` test. @Fig:mariadb-innodb-regression shows the corresponding FGRUPs.
-We can observe that the FGRUP generated by _quiho_ can identify the difference in performance.
+To show that this can be captured with IRUPs, we use `mysqlslap` again and run the `load` test. @Fig:mariadb-innodb-regression shows the corresponding IRUPs.
+We can observe that the IRUP generated by _quiho_ can identify the difference in performance.

 ![A regression that appears from going in the reversed timeline (from